Emotionally unavailable men make for terrible relationships.

 - Emotional Unavailability: Summary

-This post will use a quite a few examples from Michael Corleone, the main carachter of The Godfather.
+This post will use quite a few examples from Michael Corleone, the main character of The Godfather.

 - He is the archetype of emotional unavailability

-- There are a lot of easily available video
+- There are a lot of easily available vide

 So let’s start with the main signs and characteristics of emotionally unavailable men: